maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 {{< youtube cZMT6IiURb0>}}

 ## John's 50th Birthday Video
 John's 50th Birthday Video was written and directed by Jordan Madaus, his first experience in having final cut priviledge on a film.
-Filmed and edited by Connor Chute, the duo created the film while the rest of the typical crew was in quarantine with Covid-19.
+Filmed and edited by Connor, the duo created the film while the rest of the typical crew was in quarantine with Covid-19.
 The film was created to celebrate the 50th birthday of John Madaus, his father, in an improvised Avengers: Endgame parody.
 {{< youtube C0t2rnFYZTo>}}

 ## Bad to Bratwurst